Package 'saros'

 indep = NULL,

-type = c("cat_plot_html", "int_plot_html", "cat_table_html", "int_table_html",
+type = c("auto", "cat_plot_html", "int_plot_html", "cat_table_html", "int_table_html",

 ...,